Home > Hello Sparnatural

 Create your first Sparnatural configuration

 Now that the Sparnatural tutorial page points to your SPARQL endpoint, it is time to configure the query builder following your data structure.
-All this can be done via the configuration ontology you need to construct in Protégé.
+All this can be done in the configuration file config.xlsx.
+This spreadsheet is actually a way to encode a SHACL specification of your data model, which Sparnatural will use as an input.

 We will suppose in this tutorial that the knowledge graph data model consists of FOAF Persons and Organizations, with respective URI foaf:Person and foaf:Organization, linked with a property foaf:member.
 You will need to adapt the identifiers with your own URI identifiers.